-Two suspects identified in deadly Quebec City mosque attack
+One suspect in custody after six killed in ‘terrorist attack’ at Quebec mosque

 “I’m shocked,” he said.
 “We thought that here, we were in a safe city, a safe country.
 But unfortunately that's not the case.”

-Police said they intercepted one suspect near the mosque shortly after receiving the first emergency phone calls and arrested him.
+Police said they intercepted one of the men initially labelled a suspect near the mosque shortly after receiving the first emergency phone calls and arrested him.

-The other suspect fled the scene by car and called 911 around 8:10 p.m. to say he was involved.
+The other man initially labelled a suspect fled the scene by car and called 911 around 8:10 p.m. to say he was involved.
 He stopped his vehicle on the ramp leading to the Ile d'Orleans bridge to wait for police, authorities said.

 "He said he was armed and told us about what he had done," said Turcotte.
-"He seems to want to cooperate."
+"He seems to want to co-operate."

 Ali Hamadi had said goodbye to a good friend and left minutes before the gunfire broke out.
 He was just home when he started getting phone calls telling him that the mosque had come under attack.
 One of his good friends was killed.